 Salary Negotiation

-We advocate on your behalf to secure the best possible salary and employment package, reflecting your experience and qualifications.
+We work on your behalf to ensure you receive the best possible salary and employment package, negotiating with the NHS trusts to reflect your experience and qualifications.

-Even after you’ve started your role in the NHS, we continue to provide support, helping you navigate any challenges as you settle into your new life in the UK.
+Even after you’ve moved and started your new role in the NHS, we continue to provide ongoing support.
+We’ll be there to help with any challenges you might face as you settle into your new life and career in the UK.

 Which Option is Best?

-While applying directly through the NHS Jobs website is a viable option, working with IMG Connect offers a smoother, more personalized experience.
-We take into account every aspect of your journey—from applying for your first NHS role to settling into life in the UK—maximizing your chances of success.
+Putting it simply, you don’t get all of the above support on NHS jobs.
+While applying directly on the NHS Jobs website is always one of your options and we actively encourage your use of it; working with a recruitment agency like IMG Connect offers international doctors a smoother and more personalised experience.
+We take into consideration every aspect of the journey, from applying for your first NHS role to settling into life in the UK.
+The extra support, including visa guidance, salary negotiation, and help with relocation logistics, can significantly enhance your chances of success.

 Celebrating the Junior Doctor Pay Offer: A Positive Step for International Recruitment